Bloc67/material-awesome/README.md

 ## Material and Mouse driven theme for [AwesomeWM 4.3](https://awesomewm.org/)
-### Original work by ChrisTitusTech, which again was based off PapyElGringo work.
+* Original work by ChrisTitusTech, which again was based off PapyElGringo work.

-Note: This fork is an opionated version of the work by ChrisTitusTech.
+Note: This fork is an personal version of the work by ChrisTitusTech.
 (He has since released a newer design without the leftpanel which I didn't find as useful as the original).

 ### Changed features